Timeline of historic inventions

 The timeline of historic inventions is a chronological list of particularly significant technological inventions and their inventors, where known.
 (Note: Dates for inventions are often controversial.
 Sometimes inventions are invented by several inventors around the same time, or may be invented in an impractical form many years before another inventor improves the invention into a more practical form.
 Where there is ambiguity, the date of the first known working version of the invention is used here.)
-This page lists nonincremental inventions that are widely recognized by reliable sources as having had a direct impact on the course of history that was profound, global, and enduring.
-The dates in this article make frequent use of the units mya and kya, which refer to millions and thousands of years ago, respectively.
+This page lists non-incremental inventions that are widely recognised by reliable sources as having had a direct impact on the course of history that was profound, global, and enduring.
+The dates in this article frequently use the units mya and kya, which refer to millions and thousands of years ago, respectively.

 Paleolithic

 The dates listed in this section refer to the earliest evidence of an invention found and dated by archaeologists (or in a few cases, suggested by indirect evidence).
 Dates are often approximate and change as more research is done, reported and seen.
 Older examples of any given technology are often found.
-The locations listed are for the site where the earliest solid evidence has been found, but especially for the earlier inventions, there is little certainty how close that may be to where the invention took place.
+The locations listed are where the earliest solid evidence has been found, but for earlier inventions, there is little certainty about how close that is to where the invention took place.

 Lower Paleolithic

-The Lower Paleolithic period lasted over 3 million years, during which there many human-like species evolved including toward the end of this period, Homo sapiens.
-The original divergence between humans and chimpanzees occurred 13 (Mya), however interbreeding continued until as recently as 4 Mya, with the first species clearly belonging to the human (and not chimpanzee) lineage being Australopithecus anamensis.
-Some species are controversial among paleoanthropologists, who disagree whether they are species on their own or not.
+The Lower Palaeolithic period lasted over 3 million years, during which many human-like species evolved, including, toward the end of this period, Homo sapiens.
+The original divergence between humans and chimpanzees occurred 13 Mya; however, interbreeding continued until as recently as 4 Mya, with the first species clearly belonging to the human (and not chimpanzee) lineage being Australopithecus anamensis.
+Some species are controversial among paleoanthropologists, who disagree on whether they are species on their own or not.
 Here Homo ergaster is included under Homo erectus, while Homo rhodesiensis is included under Homo heidelbergensis.

-During this period the Quaternary glaciation began (about 2.58 million years ago), and continues to today.
-It has been an ice age, with cycles of 40–100,000 years alternating between long, cold, more glaciated periods, and shorter warmer periods – interglacial episodes.
+During this period, the Quaternary glaciation began (about 2.58 million years ago) and continues to today.
+It has been an ice age, with cycles of 40–100,000 years alternating between long, cold, more glaciated periods, and shorter, warmer periods – interglacial episodes.